 Deep frying with extra virgin olive oil is a hot topic.
 We know because we hear the myth that it can’t be done.
 Mediterranean cooks, however, have been deep frying foods in extra virgin olive oil for a long time.
-We like fish tacos or churros (see photo) deep fried with extra virgin olive oil.
+We are particularly big fans of fish tacos or churros deep fried with extra virgin olive oil.
 French fries made with extra virgin olive oil get rave reviews, too.
 Just be sure you know the oil’s temperature.

 “You can deep fry with extra virgin olive oil,” cookbook author and olive oil aficionado Fran Gage told us.
 “There is a popular misconception that extra virgin olive oil cannot be heated to the temperatures needed to deep fry.”